PranavBhattarai/Root-Android/README.md

 2. xda-developers.com

-## Awesome commands with works on rooted device
+## Awesome commands which works on rooted device

 pm uninstall -k --user 0 <package name>		//Will uninstall any app